Home

 The number of horses developing enteroliths has increased over the last 10 years especially in certain geographical areas such as the southwestern part of the United States, particularly California.
 As well, certain breeds such as Arabians and Morgans seem to be more prone to enteroliths than others.

-For more horse care information and recommended preventative measures related to the horses diet and management, just click here.
+For more intestinal stone horse care information and recommended preventative measures related to the horses diet and management, just click here.

 Return to top.